hung0509/house-management-system/README.md

 # 🏡 Real Estate Microservice System

-A microservice-based system for managing real estate information, including properties, land ownership, users, and transactions.
-Designed for scalability, modularity, and ease of integration.
+A microservice-based platform for managing a matcha shop, supporting order processing, inventory management, staff scheduling, and user management.
+Designed for scalability, modularity, and real-time integration.

 ## 🚀 Technologies Used